 The three sets of practice games are available for a cost of $15.00 (US).
 You can pay with PayPal or a credit card.
 Click on the “Buy Now” button below.

 Once payment is received, I will send you the password via email so you can download them from my website (from menu at top of page).
-If, for any reason you do not receive an email from me in a day or so, please contact me (email@example.com) and tell me that you have not received the password.
-Otherwise, I might not know there was a problem. ($15 US)
+If, for any reason you do not receive an email from me in a day or so, please check your Spam or Junk mail folders first.
+If not there, contact me at email@example.com to let me know that you have not received the password.
+Otherwise, I will not know there was a problem. ($15 US)